Kataiser/tf2-rich-presence/README.md

 ## Installation and running
 1. Extract tf2_rich_presence_v1.5.8.zip OR run tf2_rich_presence_v1.5.8_installer.exe, whichever you download.
-2. Double-click "TF2 rich presence.bat".
+2. Run "Launch TF2 with Rich Presence.exe".
 Only works when Steam and Discord are running.